 4. There is the potential to build your own business with an income limited only by your willingness to work hard.

 You can be your only employee, or you can have a whole “stable” of transcriptionists adding to your income.
-Some of the largest transcription firms today began as one-person businesses.
+Some of the largest transcription firms today began as one-person businesses but now has many video transcriber and audio transcriber.
 The more people you have working for you, the less you have to work at transcribing yourself, as you will be taking part of your employees’ per-line rate for yourself – or rather, part of the rate you charge the client will be skimmed off the top before you pay your employees.
 The income potential is really limited only by your ability to bring in new clients and keep a stable of reliable transcriptionists working.

 5. The work is absolutely fascinating on a continual basis.